saltstack/salt/doc/topics/development/tests/index.rst

 System Dependencies
 ===================
 The system dependencies are installed from the `salt-jenkins`_ repo.
-The ``git.minimal`` states are what is run to determine what dependencies to install on which platform.
+The ``golden-images-provision`` state is what is run to determine what dependencies to install on which platform.
-We run these states only when we want to update our current VM images with new dependencies.
+We run this state only when we want to update our current VM images with new dependencies.

 Kitchen Salt